jdubb9027/Hello-World/README.md

 # Hello-World
-Just starting in coding and grey hat
+Just starting in coding and any help, suggestions, or tips would be greatly appreciated!